 Refugees are people who have been forced to leave a country because of war or for religious or political reasons.
 Most leave their homeland because they fear their safety.
 Estimates show that at least 60 million people were displaced in 2015.

 Another reason for fleeing a region is global climate change.
 Water and food are scarce in some parts of the world.
 Have students compare the Emberites to a group of refugees in today’s world.

 - Displaced Youth Seek to Heal Divided Colombian Town

 - 8 Education Resource to Better Understand the Refugee Crisis

 Discussion on the Effects of War

 The reader learns that the Builders took a group of people underground to prevent the race from completely dying.
-Four wars and plague had nearly destroyed the population.
+Four wars and a plague had nearly destroyed the population.
 What effects does war have?

 Here is a little information to get you started: